• Skip to primary navigation

 • Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
 Both work, although freshly minced tastes better.

-• Fresh spinach: I make life easy and buy a bag of pre-washed spinach leaves.
+• Fresh spinach: I make life easy by buying a bag of pre-washed spinach leaves.
 But you can wash and dry them yourself as long as you ensure they are thoroughly dried.

 Variations